 The researchers injected the peptides into vinegar flies and observed them in behavioral tests commonly used for modelling pain perception and obesity.
 “To our surprise, both Tv1 and Tsu1.1 showed bioactivity,” says Holford, “and their activity was distinct”.
 Injections of Tv1 made flies less likely to avoid dangerously high temperatures, suggesting their pain threshold was increased, and Tsu1.1 made flies eat more meals.

 Several thousand flies were used during this study, and the results suggest that flies could be used to study the physiological effects of venom peptides on a large scale.
-“Screening in this way would not be possible using mice, which are much more expensive” says Claridge-Chang.
+“Screening in this way would not be possible using mice,” says Claridge-Chang.